hibrantapia/CLIPS_Bot/README.md

 <h2 align="left">Recipe</h2>

-1. In this simple GitHub Repository, I uploaded 1 file "Chatbot_Anime.clp", containing the resource code of our chatbot.
+1. In this simple GitHub Repository, I uploaded 1 file "Chatbot_Anime.clp", containing the source code of our chatbot.
 2. You don't need anything special to run the program.

 <h2 align="left">Extra Stuff</h3>